Elizabeth Hatton: Family

 Elizabeth had two daughters by her second husband: Frances Coke, Viscountess Purbeck, and Elizabeth Coke, who died unmarried.
 Frances Coke was married in 1617 to John Villiers, 1st Viscount Purbeck, the elder brother of King James' favourite, George Villiers, 1st Duke of Buckingham.
 This was a major cause of marital strife between Elizabeth and her second husband, Edward Coke.
 Elizabeth opposed the match (presumably because Villiers was generally believed to be insane) and sent her daughter Frances away from Hatton House in Holborn without informing her husband.
 Her plans were to keep Frances in a rented house with the help of her relatives.
 Elizabeth placed her daughter with Lady Withipole, daughter of Sir William Cornwallis, where she intended her daughter to be betrothed to Henry de Vere, 18th Earl of Oxford.
 However, her husband later located their daughter by chance and took her away, keeping her locked up by legal means in various houses of his friends.
 Then in September 1617, Frances was married at Hampton Court in the presence of the King and Queen to John Villiers.
 The marriage was a disastrous failure, and, in 1621, Frances eloped with Sir Robert Howard, with whom she lived in an unofficial union for many years.

 Death and burial

 Hatton died on 3 January 1646, and was buried in the parish church of St Andrew Holborn.

 Legacy

 Hatton left two sums of £100 in her will to be used to buy land in the Parish of Stoke Poges in Buckinghamshire, England.
 The monies generated are to be used for the poor, sickly and impotent in the Parish.
 It forms part of the Stoke Poges United Charity.
 In 2023 a new housing development road called Lady Hatton Place in Stoke Poges was named after her.

+Portrayals in media

+English actress Nicola Walker played Hatton in the 2024 Sky Atlantic historical drama series Mary & George.
+In the series, Hatton is a chief adversary of Mary Villiers, played by Julianne Moore.
+A review of the show for ABC News noted that "Walker and Moore singe the screen with wit and wickedness.
+I couldn't have liked and hated them more."